ankitpati/jhotelmgmt/README.md

 # Hotel Management System in Java

-A Swing GUI for a Hotel Management System, intended as a project for college.
+A Swing GUI for a hotel management system, intended as a project for college.